SelimChraibi/real-time-human-detection/README.md

 In this project, we used nets pre-trained on ImageNet with the following configuration:

 - Convolutional layers of the pre-trained network followed by a GAP layer and a dense layer
-- 2 last convolutional layers unfrozen because the dataset small
+- 2 last convolutional layers unfrozen because the dataset is small
 - ReLU activation functions in the hidden layers to avoid the 'vanishing gradient'
 - Optimisation algorithm: adam (step: 0.001)
 - L2 regularisation (0.1) to avoid overfitting